 Note that unlike the emitter there is no 'Auto' switch, so you must enter the required range of values into the 'Min.' and 'Max.' settings.

-This mode displays a color gradient and when the particle enters the modifier's falloff it will change the colour to the colour on the left of the gradient.
-Then over time it will change the colour to the colour on the right of the gradient.
+This mode displays a color gradient and when the particle enters the modifier's falloff it will change the color to the color on the left of the gradient.
+Then over time it will change the color to the color on the right of the gradient.
 How long it takes to make the full change is governed by the 'Time to Completion' parameter.
 The interface changes to look like this:

 When the color change is complete, what the modifier does then is governed by the 'On Completion' parameter.